 This series was developed for beginning to intermediary coffee roasters wanting to learn more about roasting, coffee buying and sensory development.
-Classes will be held on a weekly basis as half-day intensives (Saturdays in May, 12-5 PM).
+Classes will be held on a weekly basis as half-day intensives (four Saturdays: July 28, Aug.
+4, Aug.
+11, Aug.
+18).

 Each class covers a different growing region and roast profile development, while also exploring green buying and sensory development.
 The classes build on skills but do not need to be taken in sequence.